 Select a directory from the dropdown menu, and then select Connect.

 If you can't find your directory, contact your Azure AD administrator to request that they add you as a member to the Azure AD.

 Select Sign out.

-Your organization is now connected to your Azure AD.
+Your organization connects to your Azure AD.

 Confirm that the process is complete.
 Sign out, and then open your browser in a private session and sign in to your organization with your Azure AD or work credentials.